 But she can’t—at least not legally.

-Until less than twenty years ago she (in some provinces), or her father, or even her employer, could have sued the likes of him.
+Until the 1980s (or 1990s in some provinces), she, or her father, or even her employer, could have sued the likes of him.
 Appropriately this type of lawsuit was called a seduction action.
 It enabled a woman to sue for a sum of money to compensate her for general pain and suffering (which included her humiliation or distress), loss of income due to inability to do her job, and, if the seduction resulted in childbirth, expenses related to pregnancy and birth.

 Seduction suits originated in English common law.
 In nineteenth-century England, a young woman’s father or master could sue for monetary damages for the debauching of an unmarried daughter or female servant.
 The woman herself had no legal status and no say in the matter.
 She could neither sue nor prohibit her father or employer from suing.